 Love to Eat.
 Love to Grow.
 Grow to Eat.

-Since we eat what we grow, we are absolutely committed to organic growing methods but as we are a small family farm, financially gaining and maintaining annual certified organic status is too costly at this time.
-We do follow USDA Organic Standards and dedicate our efforts, budget and time through active participation in conferences, workshops and webinars, to ensure our seeds are top-quality regardless of an off-farm official certification.
+Since we are a homestead-based seed company and eat what we grow, we are absolutely committed to ecologically responsible growing methods but as we are a small family farm, financially gaining and maintaining annual certified organic status is too costly at this time.
+Recognising the importance of conscientious stewardship of our land, soil fertility is at the heart of our cultivation methods.
+You have our word, organic standards guide our practices to include integrated pest management, crop rotation, reduced tillage, cover cropping, and compost application as standard operations in our growing.
+Additionally, we target our efforts, budget, and time on active participation in conferences, workshops and webinars to ensure our seeds are top-quality and sustainably grown regardless of an off-farm official certification.

-Our focus is on staple crops - ones that are, as Indiana Seedsman, mentor and friend John Sherck of Sherck Seeds writes, “any crop you would really want in your larder in the event of a national economic crisis like the Great Depression.”
+Our focus is on staple crops - ones that are, as Indiana Seedsman, mentor and friend John Sherck of Sherck Seeds (now retired) writes, “any crop you would really want in your larder in the event of a national economic crisis like the Great Depression.”
 (Please see John's insightful article that defines calorie crops, carbon crops and staple crops.)
 Great Lakes Staple Seeds isn’t in business because we believe an apocalyptic event is imminent, rather the notions of self-determination and food security inherent in dependable larder crops, the self-sustainability and sufficiency offered through raising high calorie and/or nutrient rich crops significantly motivates our garden endeavors.
 We also appreciate and thoroughly enjoy the incredibly expansive choice in varieties offered through growing from seed.
-Additionally, we realise the importance of functional crops such as flax for fiber or its nutritious seeds and sesame as a seasoning or an oilseed and include those in our offerings.
+Additionally, we realise the importance of functional crops such as flax for fiber or its nutritious seeds and sesame as a seasoning or an oilseed and include those and others in our offerings.